Podlasie: World War I and interbellum

-In the aftermath of World War I and the Russian Revolution, parts of the region, particularly Białystok, were contested by several states but ultimately became part of the Second Polish Republic following the Polish–Soviet War.
+Following the German collapse in 1918 at the end of World War I, the future of Białystok and the larger Podlasie region was uncertain, with the new Republic of Poland, the Belarusian Democratic Republic and Soviet Russia all vying for control.
+Podlasie ultimately became part of Poland following the Polish–Soviet War and the 1921 Treaty of Riga.

 During the interwar period the northern part fell entirely within the Białystok Voivodeship while the southern part belonged to the Lublin Voivodeship; the April 1938 reforms transferred Węgrów and Sokołów from Lublin to the Warsaw Voivodeship.

 World War II to present

 In 1939 Poland was invaded and partitioned between Nazi Germany and the Soviet Union following the Molotov–Ribbentrop Pact.
-Although the border agreed upon in the Pact would have given all of Podlachia to the Soviet Union, the final border agreed upon in the German–Soviet Boundary and Friendship Treaty signed after the invasion gave the southern part to the Nazi General Government, while the northern part of Podlachia was annexed by the Soviet Union as the Belastok Region of the Byelorussian SSR.
+Although the border agreed upon in the Pact would have given all of Podlasie to the Soviet Union, the final border agreed upon in the German–Soviet Boundary and Friendship Treaty signed after the invasion gave the southern part to the Nazi General Government, while the northern part of Podlasie was annexed by the Soviet Union as the Belastok Region of the Byelorussian SSR.
 Nazi Germany would annex the Soviet part as the Bialystok District in 1941.
 The Polish resistance movement was active in the region, with Białystok becoming the seat of one of the six main commands of the Union of Armed Struggle in occupied Poland (alongside Warsaw, Kraków, Poznań, Toruń and Lwów).